 Hip flexor strength is directly relevant to a range of activities in football.
 Kicking a ball is a complex coordinated action involving simultaneous knee extension and hip flexion, so developing a more powerful kick requires exercises applicable to these muscle groups.
 Strong hip flexors can also be very advantageous in the tackle situation in American football and both rugby union and rugby league where a player is attempting to take further steps forward with an opposing player clinging to his legs.

-In addition those players in American football and rugby who have massively developed quadriceps and gluteus muscles are often unable to generate rapid knee lift and hence tend to shuffle around the field.
+Also, those players in American football and rugby who have massively developed quadriceps and gluteus muscles are often unable to generate rapid knee lift and hence tend to shuffle around the field.
 Having stronger flexors would significantly improve their mobility.
-It is commonly asserted that marked strength disparity between hip extensors and hip flexors may be a contributing factor in hamstring injuries in footballers.
+It is asserted that marked strength disparity between hip extensors and hip flexors may be a contributing factor in hamstring injuries in footballers.

 The problem in developing hip flexor strength has been the lack of appropriate exercises.
-Two that have traditionally been used for this muscle group are incline sit-ups and hanging leg raises, but in both cases the resistance is basically provided by the exerciser's own body weight.
-As a consequence these exercises can make only a very limited contribution to actually strengthening the flexors.
+Two that have traditionally been used for this muscle group are incline sit-ups and hanging leg raises, but in both cases, the resistance is provided by the exerciser's body weight.
+As a consequence, these exercises can make only a very limited contribution to strengthening the flexors.

 Until now the only weighted resistance equipment employed for this purpose has been the multi-hip type machine.
 When using this multi-function apparatus for hip flexion the exerciser pushes with the lower thigh against a padded roller which swings in an arc.
 One difficulty with this apparatus is that the position of the hip joint is not fixed and thus it is difficult to maintain correct form when using heavy weights or lifting the thigh above the horizontal.